bcrypto/bee2evp/README.md

 In [this folder](btls), patches for different versions of OpenSSL are provided.
 These patches support the following ciphersuites defined in STB 34.101.65 (Btls, see [apmi.bsu.by/resources/std.html](http://apmi.bsu.by/resources/std.html)):
-- `DHE-BIGN-WITH-BELT-DWP-HBELT`;
 - `DHE-BIGN-WITH-BELT-CTR-MAC-HBELT`;
-- to be continued.
+- `DHE-BIGN-WITH-BELT-DWP-HBELT`.

-An example of applying a patch can be found in [travis.yml](travis.yml).
+An example of applying a patch can be found in [travis.yml](.travis.yml).

 License
 -------